debops/debops/playbooks/roles/debops.backporter/README.md

-If successful, newly built backported packages will be uploaded to Ansible Controller host which then can make these packages available to the rest of the Ansible cluster using `ginas.reprepro` role to create and maintain local APT repository.
+If successful, newly built backported packages will be uploaded to Ansible Controller host which then can make these packages available to the rest of the Ansible cluster using `debops.reprepro` role to create and maintain local APT repository.

 `backporter` role is based on instructions from [Simple Backport Creation